edbentley/replay/website/docs/web.md

 To render a game for the browser use the `@replay/web` package.

-### `renderCanvas(game, loadingTextures, assets, dimensions, nativeSpriteMap, canvas, windowSize)`
+### `renderCanvas(game, options)`

 #### Parameters

 - `game`: Your [Top-Level Game](top-level-game.md) Sprite called with its props passed in, e.g. `Game(gameProps)`.
+- `options`: An object with the following properties:
   - `loadingTextures`: (Optional) An array of textures to show while the game is loading.
   - `assets`: (Optional) An object containing image and audio file names to load.
   - `dimensions`: (Optional) A string that is either:
     - `"game-coords"`: (default) Use the game coordinates as pixels in the browser.
     - `"scale-up"`: Scales the game so that it fills up the browser window.
   - `nativeSpriteMap`: (Optional) A map of [Native Sprite](native-sprites.md) names and their web implementation.
   - `canvas`: (Optional) A canvas element to render to.
 If omitted, Replay will create a canvas in the document.
   - `windowSize`: (Optional) An object with width and height fields.
 Use to override the view size, instead of using the window size.

 ```js
 import { renderCanvas } from "@replay/web";